datalogics-bhaugen/pdf-web-api-clients/README.md

     * /etc/init.d/nginx configtest
     * Run test_client.py from another host

-## Paths
+## Logging

 Our Flask application creates a log file in the directory specified by the LOG_PATH environment variable.
 If this is not defined, the application creates its log file in the current working directory.

-bin/pdfprocess puts our eggs into the import path and sets LOG_PATH to var/log.
+`scripts\configure_logger.py` defines LOG_PATH to our var/log directory, and configures the logger to use UTC timestamps.